thattimc/dockerizing_rails/README.md

 ## Target Audience

-Rails developers are planning to a dockerizing rails application before deploying to the cloud.
+The target audience for this tutorial will be the rails developers who are planning to a dockerizing their rails application before deploying to the cloud.

 ## Labs